BlackPeter13/LightningTipBot/README.md

 # @LightningTipBot 🏅

-A tip bot and Lightning ⚡️ Bitcoin Wallet for Telegram group chats.
-It can also be used as a personal Lightning wallet by anyone who has a Telegram account.
+A Telegram Lightning ⚡️ Bitcoin wallet and tip bot for group chats.

 This repository contains everything you need to set up and run your own tip bot.
-If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@LightningTipBot](https://t.me/LightningTipBot) and invite it into your chat.
+If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@LightningTipBot](https://t.me/LightningTipBot) and invite it into your group chat.

 ## Setting up the bot